 If you want to make a quick decision, focus on short and fast.
-If I can get it done in less than 15 minutes and less than a couple miles, I’ll probably take the delivery.
-If I can’t, I usually reject unless it’s a restaurant where I have a higher probability of making a decent tip.
+When I can get it done in less than 15 minutes and less than a couple miles, I’ll probably take the delivery.

 Be the Boss, Make Business Decisions, and you can thrive by accepting orders for Postmates.

 You’re a business owner.
 You get the right to set your price by accepting orders that meet your price.